Celande/WebProject/README.md

 The goal of this project is to create a website on which one can get informations about goats and sell or buy a goat.

-*The code used for the inline website is available on the release_version branch"
+*The code used for the inline website is available on the release_version branch.*

 ## Install
 ### Installed Applications